rpanchyk/gvm/README.md

 ## Usage

-The following is shown if `gvm` executed:
+The following is shown if `gvm --help` executed:

 ```
 Usage: